awsdocs/aws-codepipeline-user-guide/doc_source/GitHub-create-personal-token-CLI.md

 1. Next to the generated token, choose the copy icon\.
 **Note**
-Make sure you copy your generated token at this time\.
+Make sure you copy your generated token now\.
 You cannot view the token after you close this page\.

 1. At a terminal \(Linux, macOS, or Unix\) or command prompt \(Windows\), run the get\-pipeline command on the pipeline where you want to change the OAuth token, and then copy the output of the command to a JSON file\.
 For example, for a pipeline named MyFirstPipeline, you would type something similar to the following: